castle-engine/castle-openai/README.md

 # Castle Game Engine - Querying OpenAI

 Use OpenAI API from CGE.
-Just a few tests.
+Ask a question, it gets an answer using OpenAI "assistant".

+Using OpenAI API terminology, each press of "Send" is doing this:

+- Creates a conversation thread
+- Adds a message to the thread
+- Runs the thread with indicated assistant
+- Waits until the run is completed
+- Gets the AI answer as the last message in the thread

 Before compiling, first create `code/openai_config.inc` file with the following content: